Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Method

 \begin{remark}[Linear product / Fully-connected] If the kernel equals an impulse response in the stationary component multiplied by some function $k'_\vtheta$ in the non-stationary component $k_{\vtheta}(v^{-1}u, v) = \delta(v^{-1}u) k'_{\vtheta}(v)$, then the operator $h(u)=(k_\vtheta \bullet f)(u)$ corresponds to a linear product with $k_{\vtheta}'$. \end{remark}

 If we have a kernel $k_{\vtheta}(v^{-1}u, v) = \delta(v^{-1}u) k'_{\vtheta}(v)$, then we have that:

 which is the linear product between $k'_{\vtheta}(u)$ and input $f(u)$.
 This is akin to an element-wise product continuously defined on $\G$.
-Optionally, the layer could be followed by an invariant layer to average pool activations.
-In the discrete case $\G{=}\mathbb{Z}^n$, this corresponds to a fully-connected layer where the weights are given by $k'_{\boldsymbol{\theta}}$.
+Optionally, this could be followed by an invariant layer to average pool activations.
+If the operation is performed over channels and we regard these as output features, this corresponds to a fully-connected layer in the discrete case $\G{=}\mathbb{Z}^n$, with weights given by all $k'_{\boldsymbol{\theta}}$.

 \begin{remark}[Group equivariance / Convolution] If the kernel does not depend on the non-stationary component, then the operator $h(u)=(k_\vtheta \bullet f)(u)$ is equivalent to a strict G-equivariant convolution. \end{remark}